rapid7/insightconnect-workflows/workflows/Blacklist_URLs_with_Zscaler_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **Update the first step with the team name and the channel name to suit your Microsoft Teams environment!** by editing the input with the preset text of `change_me` to match the channel to monitor.
+This workflow leverages InsightConnect's Parameters feature.
+This feature allows variables used multiple times throughout a workflow to be entered once and then referenced throughout the workflow.

+There are three parameters you will need to configure in order to complete setup of your workflow:

+* Team Name: The Microsoft Teams team name in your environment where the workflow should be triggered and respond
+* Channel Name: The Microsoft Teams channel name in your environment where the workflow should be triggered and respond (the channel should exist in the aforementioned team)
+* Activate Configuration: Set to true to activate configuration changes in Zscaler

+To begin, select "Parameters" either from the Workflow Control Panel or from the Builder to begin configuration.

-After import, activate the workflow in order to trigger it.
+After configuring the parameters, activate the workflow in order to trigger it.

 ### Usage